State-by-State Childcare Tax Credit Guide

 Official site: South Dakota Department of Revenue

-South Dakota does not impose a broad state income tax, so most support is through the federal Child and Dependent Care Credit.
-Use our worksheet to estimate your benefit.
+South Dakota does not impose a broad state personal income tax, so most childcare-related tax support for families here comes through the federal Child and Dependent Care Credit.
+Use our worksheet to estimate the federal benefit and make sure those records are ready when you file.

 Tennessee